jschaefer619/DH150-2020S/Assignment08/README.md

 UCLA Radio has excellent content and passionate DJ's.
 But it's interface is dated and, at times, downright confusing.

-**It is time to bring college radio, a platform with a longstanding grassroots heritage, into the 21st century to fill this niche in community media.** This can be accomplished through design focused on clean aesthetics, streamled navigiation, and increased DJ-listener interactions.
+**It is time to bring college radio, a platform with a longstanding grassroots heritage, into the 21st century to fill this niche in community media.** This can be accomplished through design focused on clean aesthetics, streamlined navigiation, and increased DJ-listener interactions.

 ### Competitor Analysis